duohongrui/simsite/content/_index.md

 ### New Methods

-We are glad to add new simulation methods (especially for spatial transcriptomics data) if some methods are innovative and creative that many users commonly used.
-If you have the requirements, please tell me by email (duohongrui@cqnu.edu.cn) or raise an [issue](https://github.com/duohongrui/simmethods/issues) for that.
+We are glad to add new simulation methods (especially for simulating spatial transcriptomics data) if some methods are innovative and creative that many users commonly used.
+If you have the requirements, please tell Hongrui Duo by email (duohongrui@cqnu.edu.cn) or raise an [issue](https://github.com/duohongrui/simmethods/issues) for that.